Abhigna-Devarasetty/linkedin_job_market_analysis/README.md

 - `data/`: Folder containing raw and processed datasets.
 - `notebooks/`: Jupyter notebooks with all the analysis and models.
 - `visualizations/`: Directory of all visual output from the analysis.
-- `src/`: Source code for any additional scripts or automation used.

 ## How to Use
 Please refer to individual Jupyter notebooks for detailed steps on the analysis process.
 Visualizations can be viewed directly within the repository.